 You can buy discounted Peak Tram tickets online at Klook Travel here.

 The Big Buddha

-Visiting the Tian Tan Buddha on Lantau Island always features on people’s Hong Kong bucket lists.
-More commonly known as the ‘Big Buddha’, a daytrip over to see this famous landmark makes for a fun adventure with the kids.
+Visiting the Tian Tan Buddha on Lantau Island always features on people’s Hong Kong bucket lists and is an easy place to visit in Hong Kong with kids.
+More commonly known as the ‘Big Buddha’, a daytrip over to see this famous landmark makes for a fun adventure for the whole family.

 Firstly there is the cable car that takes you up the mountain, then there is monastery to explore, the Big Buddha itself, and you can end the day with a visit to Tai O Village – Hong Kong’s oldest fishing village, where you can take a boat ride alongside the famous stilted houses.